iterative/dvc.org/content/docs/user-guide/env.md

   Studio instance).
 Overrides `dvc config studio.url`.
 - `DVC_SYSTEM_CONFIG_DIR`: Directory in which DVC will look for system [configuration](/doc/user-guide/project-structure/configuration).
+- `DVC_STAGE`: Contains the stage name for the current DVC stage.
+Automatically set by DVC.

 See also [DVCLive environment variables](/doc/dvclive/env).